nbr23/gopipertts/README.md

 ### Process text into speech

-`POST /api/tts` will convert the text passed into a wav file.
+`/api/tts` will convert the text passed into a wav file.
+This endpoint accepts POST and GET requests.

-This endpoint expects a json body like the following:
+POST requests expect a json body like the following:
 ```json
 {
     "text": "Hello World",